 The last and best of the trio of episodes directed by William Witney (DARKTOWN STRUTTERS), Hondo and the Death Drive is a tailor made project for the former Republic serial specialist.
 The action isn't quite nonstop, but the ambush or round of fisticuffs is always right around the corner.
 Jones, Beery, Taeger and Wilson all put up their dukes before the titular journey even starts, with the last two seem mighty close to getting kicked by a horse in their fracas:

 Witney really brings his 'A' game once the scouts and shepherds hit the road.
 Fistfights give way to strategic ambushes and counterattacks, with weapons ranging from saltpeter to molotov cocktails.
 A bottle of Bay Rum comes in handy for Buffalo at one point.
-Blustering Cobb has seemingly endless avenues for sabotage: while it's never stated, it sure seems highly possible that the corrupt cattleman had something to do with that stampede that caused Crook's predicament.
+Blustering Cobb has seemingly endless avenues for sabotage: while it's never stated, it sure seems highly probable that the corrupt cattleman had something to do with that stampede that caused Crook's predicament.

 Writer Peter Germano (The Art Lovers, for MAVERICK) works hand in glove with the director.
 Amidst the well-paced activity, Germano's efficient teleplay allows us to get to know Lane's partners in the unlikely drive.
 We learn about various methods that they cope with their losses and longings: Sancho's wife, Dakota's father, Rufus's son.

 Slade: "One day, there won't be any need for Indian reservations."